-- 2. Complete all courses required for his/her major; and - 3.
+- 1. Earn a GPA of 2.000 or higher; - 2.
+Complete all courses required for his/her major; and - 3.
 Earn at least 24 credits from courses taken at RCSJ.

 Each student is ultimately responsible for completing all of the requirements satisfactorily.
 Students must also complete a graduation petition from available in the Advisement Office.